Self-Training for End-to-End Speech Recognition: Abstract

 \section{Abstract}

 We revisit self-training in the context of end-to-end speech recognition.
-We demonstrate that training with pseudo-labels can substantially improve the accuracy of a baseline model by leveraging unlabelled data.
-Key to our approach are a strong baseline acoustic and language model used to generate the pseudo-labels, a robust and stable beam-search decoder, and a novel ensemble approach used to increase pseudo-label diversity.
-Experiments on the LibriSpeech corpus show that self-training with a single model can yield a 21\% relative WER improvement on clean data over a baseline trained on 100 hours of labelled data.
-We also evaluate label filtering approaches to increase pseudo-label quality.
-With an ensemble of six models in conjunction with label filtering, self-training yields a 26\% relative improvement and bridges 55.6\% of the gap between the baseline and an oracle model trained with all of the labels.
+We demonstrate that training with pseudo-labels can substantially improve the accuracy of a baseline model.
+Key to our approach are a strong baseline acoustic and language model used to generate the pseudo-labels, filtering mechanisms tailored to common errors from sequence-to-sequence models, and a novel ensemble approach to increase pseudo-label diversity.
+Experiments on the LibriSpeech corpus show that with an ensemble of four models and label filtering, self-training yields a 33.9\% relative improvement in WER compared with a baseline trained on 100 hours of labelled data in the noisy speech setting.
+In the clean speech setting, self-training recovers 59.3\% of the gap between the baseline and an oracle model, which is at least 93.8\% relatively higher than what previous approaches can achieve.